MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-recordid-method.md

 ---
 title: "Record.RecordId Method"
-description: "Gets the RecordId of the record that is currently selected in the table.
-If no table is selected, an error is generated." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Gets the RecordId of the record that is currently selected in the table." ms.author: solsen ms.custom: na ms.date: 06/23/2021